prime31/Nez/FAQs/UI.md

 - the Widget and WidgetGroup classes dont exist in Nez.
 Similar functionality is found in the Element and Group classes but this is really only relevant if you are making your own custom controls.

-Lets jump right in and see what its like to make a simple UI.
-We will make a UI with a ProgressBar, Slider (both horizontal) and Button centered in a vertical stack.
+Lets jump right in and see what its like to make a UI.
+We will make a UI with a ProgressBar and Slider (both horizontal) and Button centered in a vertical stack.
+Note that the `stage` referenced below is directly from the `UICanvas` component, which is a simple base component for managing a Stage.

 ```csharp
 // tables are very flexible and make good candidates to use at the root of your UI.
 They work much like HTML tables but with more flexibility.